jitpack/jitpack.io/ANDROID.md

 }
 ```

-Note: do not add the jitpack.io repository under `buildscripts`
+Note: do not add the jitpack.io repository under `buildscript`

 ## Adding a sample app